Bob Evans and Wayne White Scholarship

 - Those applying must be graduating high school seniors or possess a GED, and currently live and attend school within the 32 counties of Appalachian Ohio.

-- Priority to those with financial need, and a demonstrated desire to succeed and overcome obstacles, as well as candidates who show outstanding character, academic excellence and extracurricular activities.
+- Priority to those with significant financial need, and a demonstrated desire to succeed and overcome obstacles, as well as candidates who show outstanding character, academic excellence and extracurricular activities.

 Number and amount of awards vary annually, depending on availability of funds.
 Scholarship awards are made payable directly to the institution of enrollment on the student’s behalf, for all education-related expenses.